 Another dish typical to Swiss Christmas markets, and – you guessed it – it’s melted cheese again.
 This time, in combination with potato, cucumbers, and onions.

 Raclette is another Swiss classic often served in restaurants throughout the country.
 So you don’t need to wait until Christmas to try it.
 But if you’re on a mission to achieve a hat-trick of melted cheese Christmas market foods, definitely seek it out.

-Rösti, also known as Kartoffelpuffer or simply potato pancakes, is yet another traditional Swiss dish.
+Rösti is a variation of potato pancakes and yet another traditional Swiss dish.
 It is also a welcome deviation from all the melted cheese madness (although not necessarily a lot healthier).